Serre's question on thin sets in projective space: Introduction

 \begin{maintheorem}[Serre's question on thin sets of type II] Let $f:X\to\PP^n$ be a morphism defined over $\QQ$, quasi-finite, dominant and of degree $d$ at least $2$ and assume that $X$ is integral.
 Then one has for all $B\ge 2$

 \end{maintheorem}

-In work of Browning, Heath-Brown and Salberger \cite{Brow-Heath-Salb} on thin sets of type I in projective space (concerning the so-called dimension growth conjecture), an important insight was that there is an underlying \emph{affine} situation that implies the projective case.
+In work of Browning, Heath-Brown and Salberger \cite{Brow-Heath-Salb} on thin sets of type I in projective space (concerning the dimension growth conjecture), an important insight was that there is an underlying \emph{affine} situation that implies the projective case.
 That reduction to an affine situation inspired us to look for an affine situation where one can also win $1$ in the exponent of the corresponding trivial upper bound.
 This needs a careful design since in general one can only win $1/2$ in the affine case, see \cite[p.~177]{Serre-Mordell}.
 Affine situations are advantageous since they are more easily amenable to induction on the dimension, as in \cite{Brow-Heath-Salb}.

-For addressing Serre's question on thin sets of type II, Broberg gives a reduction to a key situation in Lemma 3 of \cite{Broberg03}.
-This key situation of Broberg's is still projective; we give an affine variant that we will explain next and which is suitable for induction on $n$.
+To design this affine case, we were inspired by the classical, basic reduction to a specific kind of covers from \cite[Section 9.1]{Serre-Mordell} in the affine case, and from Broberg \cite[Lemma~3]{Broberg03} in the projective case, recalled as \Cref{lem:Broberg} below.